 If after your initial intake interview, the Commission believes that it has the legal authority to investigate your claim and that your legal claim is colorable, the Commission will help you prepare a written complaint.
 You may also prepare your own complaint or have an attorney prepare one for you.
 However, if you prepare your own complaint or your attorney prepares one for you, you must use the Commission's Complaint Form (see the form in this page's Downloads) or a substantial equivalent.

 The complaint must contain a statement of the facts alleged to constitute a violation of the Cook County Minimum Wage Ordinance.
 For tips on preparing a viable complaint, review the memo on filing Minimum Wage Complaints from the Executive Director of the Commission in the Downloads section of this page.
-These allegations must be sent out in seperately numbered paragraphs so that the alleged violator (respondent) can admit or deny each allegation.
+These allegations must be sent out in separately numbered paragraphs so that the alleged violator (respondent) can admit or deny each allegation.
 Your complaint must be signed, notarized and filed with Commission within 3 days of the date of the alleged violation.
 There is no charge or fee for filing a complaint.

 Once you file a complaint with the Commission, the Commission may opt to proceed with the complaint in its own name.
 The Commission will tend to do this with cases that are supported by strong evidence and where it appears that many employees may have suffered the same or similar injuries.

 The Commission notifies the respondent about the complaint and requires the respondent to submit a response admitting or denying each allegation of the complaint.
 The complaint is then assigned to an investigator who conducts a neutral fact-finding investigation that may include interviewing the parties and other witnesses, obtaining and reviewing documents and other physical evidence and submitting written questionnaires to you, the respondent and other witnesses.
 It is important that you cooperate with the investigator assigned to your matter and provide him or her with the information he or she requests at the time he or she requests it.
 Failure to cooperate is grounds for dismissal of your case.
 In addition, because investigators are working on a number of cases simultaneously, the Commission asks that once you have a complaint on file, that you make an appointment if you need to speak with your investigator about your case or want to provide him or her with additional information regarding the case.
 This ensures that each Commission complaint receives an investigator's undivided attention and reduces delays in the investigative process across the Commission's entire docket.
-At the end of the neutral fact-finding investigation, the Commission determines on the basis of the evidence whether a violation of the Cook County Minimum Ordinance has occured.
+At the end of the neutral fact-finding investigation, the Commission determines on the basis of the evidence whether a violation of the Cook County Minimum Ordinance has occurred.

 Remedies and Relief